 Create a mood board, brand message and written summary of your customer persona and reference it along the way.

 Start turning your design ideas into tangible products.
 But how do you go from an idea to the final product?
-Fashion Design is a technical skill involves understanding construction, fabrics, seams and stitching.
+Fashion Design is a technical skill that involves understanding construction, fabrics, seams and stitching.
 If you are not trained, you could invest in a short course to deepen your knowledge, like learning how to create fashion drawings, pattern cutting and fashion design in general!

-At this point, you may decide to hire someone, but you will benefit from having a good foundational knowledge to build on.
+At this point, you may decide to hire someone, but you will benefit from having good foundational knowledge to build on.

 You will need to create clear design sketches.
-It will require several stages of fixing and tweaking until you have the “perfect” garments mock-ups and patterns that you can present to a factory.
+It will require several stages of fixing and tweaking until you have the “perfect” garments, mock-ups and patterns that you can present to a factory.
 You will also need a technical sheet or “spec” sheet ready.
 Spec Sheets communicate crucial construction details to your factory so that they can produce your designs to the t.